gcobb321/icloud3_v3_docs/docs/chapters/3_devices.md

-# iCloud3 Devices <!-- {docsify-ignore} -->
+# iCloud3 Devices {docsify-ignore}

 Screens described in this chapter:

 - **Update iCloud3 Device** - This screen lets you configure each of the devices that can be tracked or monitored using iCloud3
   - **iCloud3 Devices** - This screen is used to select a device that needs to be updated, add a new device or delete a device that should no longer be tracked or monitored.
 Apple Devices can also be imported into iCloud3 and the order of devices on the Event Log can be changed.
-    - **Update Other Device Parameters** - This screen updates device parameters that are rearly updated
+    - **Update Other Device Parameters** - This screen updates device parameters that are rarely updated

 - **Import Apple Devices** - Import the devices from all Apple Accounts that have not been configured.
 Then create an iCloud3 device for those that are selected.
-The devices can be customized on the `Update Devices` screen.
+The devices can be customized on the `Update iCloud3 Devices` screen.
-- **Delete iCloud3 Device** -
+- **Delete iCloud3 Device** - Delete an iCloud3 device
-- **Event Log Device Display Sequence** - The devices are displayed in the Event Log heading area and in various Event Log messages in the sequence below.\n\nThis screen lets you change the order of the devices.
+- **Change Device Order** - The devices are displayed in the Event Log heading area and in various Event Log messages in the sequence the devices were added (Tracked followed by Monitored devices).
+This screen lets you change their order.

-Apple Account devices can be imported into iCloud3 iCloud3 devices are added, updated and deleted using these screens.
+Apple Account devices can be imported into iCloud3. iCloud3 devices are added, updated and deleted using these screens.
 When a device is added, a device_tracker entity and all of the sensor entities are created and added to the Home Assistant registry files.
-When the device is deleted, it is deleted from the iCloud3 configuration files and it's device_tracker and sensor entities are removed from the Home Assistant registry files.
+When the device is deleted, it is deleted from the iCloud3 configuration files and its device_tracker and sensor entities are removed from the Home Assistant registry files.

 These screens list the devices you have added to iCloud3 to be tracked or monitored.